The Lawton Standard Co. is raising the standard for foundries.

 In 1917, the United States entered World War I, declaring war on Germany.

-In 1919, World War I officially ended after signing the Treaty of Versailles.
+In 1919, World War I officially came to an end with the signing of the Treaty of Versailles.

-During the post-war 1920s, America was experiencing an economic boom.
+During the post-war 1920s, the United States experienced an economic boom.
 For the manufacturing industry, this resulted in increased demand for coal on both the consumer and commercial sides of the market.
 Edward Lawton saw this as a great opportunity to expand the company’s consumer product offering.
 In 1928, Lawton began developing a line of coal stokers.
 This remained a profitable outlet for years until oil and natural gas replaced coal as a chief source of energy.

-In 1929, the Great Depression began when stock prices fell by 23 percent causing the market to crash.
-To this day, the Great Depression remains the longest, deepest, most widespread depression in history.
+In 1929, the Great Depression began when stock prices fell by 23 percent, triggering a market crash.
+To this day, the Great Depression remains the longest, most profound, and most widespread depression in history.

 1930